koenighotze/kh-gcp-seed/README.md

-# GCP Seed Project
+# KH GCP Sees setup

-Responsibilities
-a) create downstream projects
-b) create downstream service accounts
+This project is responsible to setup downstream resource-baselines.

+It expects:

+- Projects to be setup
+- Root/Admin service account to be setup